gardehal/python-weather-fetch/README.md

 The more I used the program the more I felt it could be improved and give more and more detailed information to give a better overview of the weather and for longer.

 ### TODO:
-- got -2 hours posts and did not update when given new hour (10th aug), recheck if fixed at midnight, (not fixed)
-- stopped at 8 posts, (probs paused as a background task by Windows), posted +4 (2 hours more than expected) when ctrl + c, when ran again, printed all posts in array
 - check spelling
-- reuse more code, take more advantage of methods
 - tests